ZeroIntensity/pyawaitable/docs/index.md

 $ pip install pyawaitable
 ```

-You can then use it in your extension module as such:
+You can then use it in your extension module (example with `setuptools`):

 ```py
 from setuptools import setup, Extension